AdobeDocs/experience-manager-brand-portal.en/help/using/accelerated-download.md

      ![select-asset](assets/select-asset.png)

-1. The **[!UICONTROL Download]** dialog listing all the selected assets opens.
+1. The **[!UICONTROL Download]** dialog box listing all the selected assets opens.

-   To preserve the Brand Portal folder hierarchy while downloading assets, select the **[!UICONTROL Create separate folder for each asset]** check box.
+   To preserve the Brand Portal folder hierarchy while downloading assets, select the **[!UICONTROL `Create separate folder for each asset`]** check box.

    The download button reflects the count of the selected items.
 Once you are done with applying the rules, click **[!UICONTROL Download items]**.
-To know more on how to apply rules, see [download assets](../using/brand-portal-download-assets.md#download-assets).
+To learn more about how to apply the rules, see [download assets](../using/brand-portal-download-assets.md#download-assets).

    ![download-dialog](assets/download-dialog-box-new.png)

 1. By default the **[!UICONTROL Fast Download]** setting is enabled in the **[!UICONTROL Download Settings]**.
 Therefore, a confirmation box appears to download assets using IBM&reg; Aspera Connect.

-   If you are downloading the assets for the first time and do not have IBM&reg; Aspera Connect installed in your browser or the existing version is out-of-date, you are prompted to install the Aspera download accelerator (`https://www.ibm.com/docs/en/aspera-connect/3.9.9`).
+   If you downloaded assets for the first time and do not have IBM&reg; Aspera Connect installed in your browser, you are prompted to install it.
+If the existing version is out-of-date, you are also prompted to install the [Aspera download accelerator](`https://www.ibm.com/docs/en/aspera-connect/3.9.9`).

    ![](assets/aspera-not-launched.png)

 1. **Install Aspera Connect Client**

-   To install IBM&reg; Aspera Connect client setup, run the setup from  .msi  file of IBM&reg; Aspera Connect client application and follow the installation wizard.
+   To install IBM&reg; Aspera Connect client setup, run the setup from .msi file of the IBM&reg; Aspera Connect client application and follow the installation wizard.

    ![](assets/aspera-download-1.png)